 Our research complements the organisation’s core data collection and monitoring function, drawing on the evidence that the data presents and providing conceptual clarity and framing of key problematics of internal displacement.
-In-depth qualitative and quantitative research is conducted in partnership with leading academic institutions, experts and international organizations across these research priorities for 2017-2020:
+In-depth qualitative and quantitative research is conducted in partnership with leading academic institutions, experts and international organisations across these research priorities for 2017-2023:

 Displacement under deteriorating conditions associated with drought and other gradual environmental processes such as land and forest degradation, desertification, sea-level rise, erosion, salinization and glacial retreat is often associated with the gradual loss of viable livelihoods, habitable land and security.
 Climate change is a critical driver exacerbating them all.

 Achieving durable solutions is a challenge for all displaced people, whether they remained within their own country or crossed an international border in their flight.
 IDMC’s research examines the conditions needed for the safe return of IDPs and refugees to their place of origin or for their integration in a new home, and assesses whether these conditions are met in different countries.